SiddharthP03/Text-File-Encryption-tool-using-Python/README.md

 It is not designed for production-level security, but is great for learning how data transforms during encryption and decryption.

 ---

+**Note:**
+The `example/` folder includes:
+- `sample.txt`: the original plain text file
+- `sample_encrypted.enc`: the encrypted output
+- `sample_decrypted.txt`: the fully restored file

+These files help demonstrate how encryption and decryption work from start to finish.